 A dental filling is a way to restore a tooth damaged by decay back to its normal function and shape.
-If you have a tooth that requires a filling, the dentist will first remove the decayed tooth material, clean the affected area, and then fill the cleaned out cavity with a filling material.
+If your child has a tooth that requires a filling, the Pediatric Dentist will first remove the decayed tooth material, clean the affected area, and then fill the cleaned out cavity with a filling material.
 A dental filling also helps prevent further decay by closing off any cracks or spaces where bacteria can enter.

 There are a variety of dental filling materials used by our Pediatric Dentists and available including resin, ionomer, and porcelain.
-We will work with you to determine which material is best for you, depending on the extent of repair, where in your mouth the filling is needed, and cost.
+Your Pediatric Dentist will work with you to determine which material is best for your child, depending on the extent of repair, where in your mouth the filling is needed, and cost.
 Each of the filling materials are briefly explained below:

 - Glass ionomers are a great alternative for areas that cannot withstand heavy chewing pressure.
 They are tooth colored materials that can release small amounts of fluoride helping children at high risk for cavities.
 Glass ionomers are about as expensive as composite resin.
 The fillings do not wear as well as composite resin fillings.

 Are you interested in dental fillings for your child?
 Please call us or schedule an appointment online here with your Pediatric Dentist at Petit Smiles.
 We serve two convenient locations, one in Doral, FL and another one in Coral Gables, FL.